Plan

 Each year I review my investment policy to ensure it stays relevant to available data and evidence, and will serve my ultimate investment goal of financial independence.

-The summary is based on my past reviews and decisions.
+The summary is based on my past reviews and decisions, and is largely unchanged from 2024 and 2025.
 It is designed to serve as a reference for the chain of reasoning underpinning portfolio design and allocation decisions through the year – so it remains unchanged where my conclusions have not changed.

 In 2019 I increased the equity allocation in the portfolio to 75 per cent.
 In 2021 the policy was adjusted to move towards a long-term target of an equal allocation of global and Australian equities over the next several years.